Established: 1926, Adelaide, South Australia

 Dissolved: 1975, Adelaide, South Australia

-The Board for Anthropological Research (BAR) sponsored over forty anthropological expeditions to study Australian Aboriginal people in the five decades following its establishment in 1926.
-Although the work of the Board was focused on physical anthropology, the expeditions also resulted in research across a range of fields, such as linguistics and botany, and also broader aspects of anthropology, including the documentation of social organisation, tribal/language boundaries and songs and ceremony.
-The records of the Board for Anthropological Research, and related collections held in the South Australian Museum Archives, contain detailed information in a range of formats about many Australian Aboriginal groups and individuals.
+The Board for Anthropological Research (BAR, AA 346) sponsored over 40 anthropological expeditions to study Australian Aboriginal people in the five decades following its establishment in 1926.
+Although the work of the Board was focused on physical anthropology, the expeditions also resulted in research across a range of fields, such as linguistics and botany, and also broader aspects of anthropology, including the documentation of social organisation, ‘tribal’ or language boundaries, and songs and ceremony.
+The records of the Board for Anthropological Research and related collections held in the South Australian Museum Archives, contain detailed information in a range of formats about many Australian Aboriginal groups and individuals.

-The collection of the Board of Anthropological research in the South Australian Museum Archives comprises: minutes; drafts and proofs of publications; papers related to expeditions; data cards; genealogies; photographic prints and negatives; crayon drawings; and film.
+The South Australian Museum Archives contains minutes, drafts and proofs of publications, papers related to expeditions, data cards, genealogies, photographic prints and negatives, crayon drawings, and film.